On the equivalence between static and dynamic optimal transport governed by linear control systems: A generalised Benamou--Brenier type formula

 has a minimiser $\pi^\ast\in \Pi\pa{\mu,\nu}$ by the direct method of calculus of variations (since $\Pi(\mu,\nu)$ is compact).
 Using Lemma \ref{lem:connection_between_optimisation_sets} we can find $\eta\in\A_p\pa{\mu,\nu}$ such that $\EE_{0,T}(\eta^\ast)=\pi^\ast$.
 Following the proof and notations of Theorem \ref{thm:not_empty} and Remark \ref{rem:constructed_solution_for_generalised_continuity} we define

 and using \eqref{eq:upper_bound_of_norm_of_u} we find that

 from which the result follows. \end{proof}

-The last ingredient we need to show the Benamou--Brenier type formula is \cite[Theorem 8.2.1]{AGS08} which we state here for the sake of completeness: \begin{theorem} Let $\mu:[0,T]\to \PP\pa{\R^d}$ be a narrowly continuous family of Borel probability measures solving the continuity equation
+The last ingredient we need to show the Benamou--Brenier type formula is the \textit{superposition principle} (\cite[Theorem 8.2.1]{AGS08}) which we state here for the sake of completeness: \begin{theorem} Let $\mu:[0,T]\to \PP\pa{\R^d}$ be a narrowly continuous family of Borel probability measures solving the continuity equation

 in the sense of distributions for a suitable Borel vector field $v$ satisfying

 for some $p>1$.
 Then there exists a probability measure $\bm{\tilde{\eta}} \in\mathcal{P}(\R^d\times \X)$ such that \begin{enumerate}[(i)] \item $\bm{\tilde{\eta}}$ is concentrated on the set of points $(x,\gamma)$ such that $\gamma\in AC^p\pa{0,T;\R^d}$ is a solution to the ODE $\gamma'(t)=v(t,\gamma(t))$ for a.e. $t\in (0,T)$ with respect to the Lebesgue measure on $(0,T)$ with $\gamma(0)=x$. \item For any $\phi\in C_b\pa{\R^d}$ and $t\in[0,T]$